araobp/myphotos/README.md

 # My Photos: React-SpringBoot-Salesforce integration

+I have been enjoying this app over a half year in my free time.

-Unfortunately, this project is terminated due to [this announcement](https://blog.heroku.com/next-chapter).
+Unfortunately, this project has been suspended since [this announcement](https://blog.heroku.com/next-chapter).

-I am working on remaking this to exclude Heroku from this project.
+I am working on remaking this to exclude the Heroku part (the API server backend implemented on SpringBoot, and Heroku Connect) from this project:
+- Replace "PhotoViewer" LWC with "ImageViewer" LWC to view an attached image file to Record__c object.
+- Add JS APIs for the React frontend to work with REST API to access the custom objects (Record__c) on Salesforce platform.

 ---
 <table>